Ethnic groups of Japan

 Among the several native ethnic groups of Japan, the predominant group are the Yamato Japanese, who trace their origins back to the Yayoi period and have held political dominance since the Asuka period.
 Other historical ethnic groups have included the Ainu, the Ryukyuan people, the Emishi, and the Hayato; some of whom were dispersed or absorbed by other groups.
 Ethnic groups that inhabited the Japanese islands during prehistory include the Jomon people and lesser-known Paleolithic groups.
 In more recent history, a number of immigrants from other countries have made their home in Japan.
-According to census statistics in 2018, 97.8% of the population of Japan are Japanese, with the remainder being foreign nationals residing in Japan.
-The number of foreign workers has been increased dramatically in recent years, due to the aging population and the lack of labor force.
+According to census statistics in 2018, 97.8% of the population of Japan are Japanese citizens, with the remainder being foreign nationals residing in Japan.
+The number of foreign workers has been increasing dramatically in recent years, due to the aging population and the lack of labor force.
 A news article in 2018 states that approximately 1 out of 10 young people residing in Tokyo are foreign nationals.